rajprateek25/digital-design-and-fabrication/lab-3-sensors-and-actuators/README.md

 ```

+---

-### Engineering Insights
+### Observations

-* **Eliminating Blocking Delays:** My early experiments relied heavily on `delay()`, which literally freezes the microcontroller blind during execution.
-By using an edge-detection method (`currentMotionState != lastMotionState`), the loop runs freely and remains hyper-responsive to new sensor inputs without locking up.
+* **Hardcoded delays no longer required:** In our initial implementation, we hardcoded delay(5000) or delay(3000) miliseconds, which was limited in functionality and froze the microcontroller during execution.
+By using a motion sensing method,(currentMotionState != lastMotionState), the loop runs independently and remains responsive to new inputs from the sensor.
-* **The 100ms CPU Breather:** At the bottom of the loop, there is a tiny `delay(100)`.
-Reading a digital pin thousands of times a second without pause forces the processor to run at 100% capacity continuously.
-A tenth-of-a-second pause is unnoticeable to a human interacting with the cushion, but it gives the silicon a massive, power-saving break and prevents the Serial Monitor from overflowing.
+* **Intentional 100ms delay:** At the end of the loop, we added a delay(100).
+Continuously reading a digital pin thousands of times in a second without a break may cause Serial Monitor to overflow and the processor to run at 100% capacity.
+A 100 milisecond pause is unnoticeable to a human interacting with the system, but it gives the processor a massive and power-saving break.

-### The Circuit says "Cheese"

 <video src= "https://github.com/user-attachments/assets/f174891c-22fe-42f2-a246-e06e9d0b989a" controls autoplay muted loop style="max-width: 100%;"> </video>

 <video src= "https://github.com/user-attachments/assets/02c74f94-cea7-4d33-b036-2cc6e2099f1b" controls autoplay muted loop style="max-width: 100%;"> </video>

----

-## 🏁 Wrap-Up

-Lab 3 demonstrated how low-level microcontroller logic translates into high-current physical action.
-What started as a messy tangle of silicone tubing and basic timers evolved into a fully closed-loop architectural prototype that dynamically breathes in response to human presence.

 ---